-Due to the COVID-19 pandemic, we had been forced to postpone all the destruction activities of ACWs from April 2020 onwards.
-However, the operations in Haerbaling were resumed in 2021 where large-scale Controlled Detonation Chambers will be operational this year.
-The destruction operations in Harbin and the excavation and recovery operations in other sites have also been resumed in June 2022.
-Japan is in close communication with China on how the destruction plan should progress, in light of the fact that the current one will expire at the end of 2022.
+April 2020 onwards.
+However, the operations in Haerbaling were resumed in 2021 where large-scale controlled detonation chambers will be operational this year.
+The destruction operations in Harbin and the excavation and recovery operations in other sites have also been resumed as of June 2022.
+Japan is in close communication with China on how the destruction plan should progress as the current plan will expire at the end of 2022.

-Preventing the re-emergence of chemical weapons and the proliferation of toxic chemicals including those by non-State actors is integral to international peace and security.
-In this regard, in addition to promotion of universality, it is important to effectively assist States Parties in progressing their national implementation.
+Preventing the re-emergence of chemical weapons and the proliferation of toxic chemicals, including those by non-State actors, is integral to international peace and security.
+In this regard, in addition to the promotion of universality, it is important to effectively assist States Parties in progressing their national implementation.
 In light of the current challenging economic environment, Japan urges the Secretariat to consider and improve a framework to ensure more effective and efficient use of resources.

-Japan is pleased to see the resumption of the industry inspection in our country following the relaxation of COVID-19 border controls.
+Mr Chairperson, Japan is pleased to see the resumption of the industry inspection in our country following the relaxation of COVID-19 border controls.

 During the course of the ever-changing security environment and developments in science and technology, it is imperative to jointly tackle the threat posed by the use of chemical weapons.
-In this respect, Japan continues to contribute actively to the next Review Conference as one of the Vice-Chairpersons of an open-ended working group.
+In this respect, Japan will continue to actively contribute to the Open-Ended Working Group for the Preparation of the Fifth Review Conference in our capacity as one of the Vice-Chairpersons.
 Thank you.